 Several community centers are offering virtual opportunities if meeting in person is not feasible.
 Simply look on local community center websites to see if this option is offered.

-Opportunities for learning don’t necessarily need to come from a class, club, or course.
-Maybe instead, it's establishing how to have a better relationship with oneself.
-Many seniors have spent the majority of their lives looking after other people, but now can be a time to prioritize your own needs and wants.
+Opportunities for learning don’t necessarily need to come from a class, club or course.
+Sometimes it means building a better relationship with yourself.
+Many seniors have spent the majority of their lives looking after other people, but now can be a time to prioritize their own needs and wants.